ophrescue/RescueRails/README.md

 ### Running Tests

-Tests are run via Headless Chrome, which will require Gogle Chrome and Chromedriver.
+Tests are run via Headless Chrome, which will require Google Chrome and ChromeDriver.

 ```
 brew install chromedriver